scruss/python-hershey/README.md

   "Forgive me, A V Hershey ...").
 It is under a CC0/WTFPL licence, and can be used for anything.

+* Archive.org hosts Wolcott & Hilsenrath's [A contribution to computer typesetting techniques : tables of coordinates for Hershey's repertory of occidental type fonts and graphic symbols](https://archive.org/details/contributiontoco424wolc)

-* PDF page images of Wolcott & Hilsenrath's *“A contribution to computer typesetting techniques : tables of coordinates for Hershey's repertory of occidental type fonts and graphic symbols”* (1976) are available at the Hathi Trust, again marked as public domain:
+* (PDF page images of Wolcott & Hilsenrath's *“A contribution to computer typesetting techniques : tables of coordinates for Hershey's repertory of occidental type fonts and graphic symbols”* (1976) are available at the Hathi Trust, again marked as public domain:
   [Catalog Record: A contribution to computer typesetting... | Hathi Trust Digital Library](http://catalog.hathitrust.org/Record/006865721
-  "Catalog Record: A contribution to computer typesetting... | Hathi Trust Digital Library")
+  "Catalog Record: A contribution to computer typesetting... | Hathi Trust Digital Library"))

 * Allen V. Hershey's *Calligraphy for Computers* (US Naval Weapons Laboratory, 1967-08-01, NWL Report No. 2101, NTIS accession number